spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.3.7 (12 November 2022) =
+Tweaked: Compatibility with any themes improved

 = v1.3.6 (10 November 2022) =
 Fixed: Pro notice issue even if the license is activated
 Tweaked: Version number added to the assets to avoid cache issue